 Welcome to West Coast!

-West Coast is a Seventh-day Adventist online school.
+West Coast is an approved Independent Provincial Online Learning School (POLS-Independent) operated by the Seventh-day Adventist Church in British Columbia.
+Our BC-certified teachers provide quality at-home, K-12 programming and online classes.
 Its staff is committed to providing quality education in a Christ-filled online environment.
 Our school is part of the world-wide Seventh-day Adventist school network.
 The Seventh-day Adventist educational system includes elementary and high schools, colleges and universities in countries around the globe.
 In British Columbia, the Seventh-day Adventist Education System is made up of 14 schools in every geographic area of the province.
 West Coast exists to build up and support the Adventist education system in British Columbia and to make the excellence of the Adventist education system available to every student in the province.

 We invite you to find out more about our school by giving us a call or exploring online.

 The safety and wellbeing of children in Adventist schools is of paramount consideration.
 Children deserve to be protected from abuse, neglect, bullying, harm or threat of harm.
 Therefore, all Seventh-day Adventist Church, BC Conference (SDABC) schools will ensure that children attending these schools will experience a learning environment that enables every child to feel safe, accepted and respected.

 SDABC schools will continuously develop strategies to make students feel valued, respected and connected within the school community.
 This will include the protection of the students’ physical safety, social connectedness, inclusiveness as well as protection from all forms of bullying, regardless of their gender, race, culture, religion, sexual orientation or gender identity and expression, while remaining consistent with the Seventh-day Adventist faith-values, cultural perspective and philosophical values.